 Who we are

-The First Nations with Schools Collective (FNWSC) is a group of eight First Nations in Ontario working to achieve full and unfettered control of our lifelong-learning education systems including schools on reserve.
+The First Nations with Schools Collective (FNWSC) is a group of eight First Nations in Ontario working to achieve full control of our lifelong-learning education systems, including schools on reserve.

-Though each nation's learning system is distinct, we are united in our goal to support our community and education leaders who are mapping paths to education self-determination.
+Though each nation's learning system is distinct, we are united in our goal to support our community leaders who are mapping paths to education self-determination.

-While lifelong learning and education directors work tirelessly to run superb on-reserve schooling systems despite inadequate resources provided by the Government of Canada’s First Nation policy, FNWSC keeps the overarching goal of First Nations Control of First Nations Education on the table by commissioning research, coordinating meetings and partnering with experts in lawmaking, human rights and curriculum development.
+While lifelong learning and education directors work tirelessly to run superb on-reserve schooling systems despite inadequate resources provided by the Government of Canada, FNWSC keeps the overarching goal of First Nations Control of First Nations Education on the table by commissioning research, coordinating meetings and partnering with experts in lawmaking, human rights and curriculum development.

 FNWSC also works to develop new funding formulas that account for the resources needed for First Nations to collect data, develop distinct curriculums and implement language and culture-based community programming.